JeffDeCola/my-go-examples/json/README.md

 # json example

-`json` _is an example os a struct encoded to json and decoded back to the struct._
+`json` _is an example of a struct encoded to json and decoded back to a struct._

 # ENCODE